History of Cyprus (1878–present): Independence

 On August 16, 1960 Cyprus gained its independence from the United Kingdom, after the long anti-British campaign by the Greek Cypriot EOKA (National Organisation of Cypriot Fighters), a guerrilla group which desired political union with Greece, or enosis.
 Archbishop Makarios III, a charismatic religious and political leader, was elected the first president of independent Cyprus on 13 December 1959.
-In 1961 it became the 99th member of the United Nations.
+In 1961, it became the 99th member of the United Nations.

+Cyprus became an independent member of the Commonwealth of Nations during the 1961 Commonwealth Prime Ministers' Conference in March 1961, which met in London, England.